Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

 A uniform (in $\mathcal{T}_\text{all}$) causal representation exists if and only if $a(X)$ is nonnegative when $W_0 = 1$.
-To give some intuition on why the sign of $a(X)$ must be nonnegative with probability 1, we present a contradiction that occurs when $a(X)$ can be negative.
-Suppose that $\P(a(X) < 0 \mid W_0 = 1) > 0$ and consider the ``adversarial'' CATE function $\tau^-(X) = \1(a(X) < 0)$.
+To see why $a(X)$ must be nonnegative with probability 1, suppose that $\P_{W_0}(a(X) < 0) > 0$ and consider the ``adversarial'' CATE function $\tau^-(X) \coloneqq \1(a(X) < 0)$.
 This CATE function is nonnegative for all $X$, and implies a positive average effect only for units with negative weights.
-However, it yields a strictly negative weighted estimand, $\mu(a,\tau^-) = \E[a(X)\1(a(X) < 0)\mid W_0=1]/\E[a(X)\mid W_0=1] < 0$.
-Clearly, $\mu(a,\tau^-) $ cannot be the average treatment effect for any subpopulation of $W_0$, because averaging a nonnegative CATE function over any subpopulation cannot yield a negative average.
+Yet it yields a strictly negative weighted estimand, $\mu(a,\tau^-) = \E_{W_0}[a(X)\1(a(X) < 0)] < 0$.
+Thus, $\mu(a,\tau^-) $ cannot be the average treatment effect for any subpopulation of $W_0$, since averaging a nonnegative CATE over any subpopulation cannot yield a negative average.